 Finally, in fall of 2007, EncoreOpus was hacked due to a security flaw in my web hosting service so I migrated everything to a new domain that better reflected my content, Socialized Software is a discussion of how groups of people are producing technology and sharing information.
 Socialized Software is hosted on the free and open source WordPress blogging platform.

-Keep in this is a blog and the content here is often colored by my opinions thus it’s often editorial though I do try to embrace the four main principles of the Society of Professional Journalists’ ethics statement:
+Keep in mind this is a blog and the content here is often colored by my opinions thus it’s often editorial though I do try to embrace the four main principles of the Society of Professional Journalists’ ethics statement:

 - Seek truth and report it.
 Journalists should be honest, fair and courageous in gathering, reporting and interpreting information.